Lesser Germany: Evolution in the revolutionary era

 Since 1815, the German states had belonged to the German Confederation.
 Its territory was defined essentially after the Holy Roman Empire.
 As a consequence, the two dominant member states belonged to the confederation only partially, leaving their vast territories such as the original Prussia (renamed East Prussia), the Prussian and Austrian shares of the partitioned Poland, or the Hungarian part of the Austrian Empire, outside of the Confederation.
 The territory within the confederation was called bundeszugehörig (belonging to the confederation), the other bundesfremd (foreign to the confederation).
-Only Bundesgebiet (federal territory = territory within the boundaries of the confederation) was protected by the military provisions of the German Confederatio.
+Only Bundesgebiet (federal territory = territory within the boundaries of the confederation) was protected by the military provisions of the German Confederation.

 In March 1848, revolution broke out in Germany and other European countries.
 The Federal Assembly, the only organ of the German Confederation, elected a National Assembly to work out a constitution for a German federal state.
 The German National Assembly also installed a provisional head of state (the uncle of the Austrian Emperor) and government.
 Initially, it was universally accepted that the federal territory of Austria should be a part of the new German state.

 During the course of 1848, it became evident that the Austrian government was not willing to live with the consequences of a German federal state.
 The German National Assembly refused to accept all of Austria, as this would have burdened the new state with the nationality conflicts of Austria.
 Only the part of Austria that was already federal territory was welcome, even if it included a large ethnic minority (the Czechs).
 The Hungarian part of the Habsburg Monarchy would have had to be separate in terms of constitution, government and administration.
 The Austrian Emperor would have been the head of both parts, formed as separate states in a personal union only.